 At Anki, an AI robotics startup, I led education product management and creative learning strategy for Cozmo, a programmable AI robot, focusing on empowering children to explore, organize, and express their ideas creatively with Cozmo’s Scratch blocks-based Code Lab platform.
-I have a soft spot for the intersection of the physical and the digital worlds in computing, and was intrigued by the idea of leveraging the best part of Cozmo — a playful, mischevious, and joyful personality that has the uncanny ability to make kids and adults alike immediately smile and engage — as a pathway into and companion for creativity and computing.
+I’m interested in the intersection of the physical and the digital worlds in computing, and was intrigued by the idea of leveraging the best part of Cozmo — a playful, mischievous, and joyful personality that has the uncanny ability to make kids and adults alike immediately smile and engage — as a pathway into and companion for creativity and computing.

 EDU Mode in Code Lab: Spearheaded the enhancement and optimization of Code Lab for education environments

 Open-ended learning resources: Designed and shipped the Create with Cozmo book (below), and prototyped activity guides and coding cards to encourage creativity, experimentation, and problem-solving across digital and physical environments

 Creative learning strategy & messaging: Worked cross-functionally to nurture relationships with engineering, design, marketing, and PR teams to steer product decisions, implement parent and learner-centered strategy, build relationships with partners, and shape messaging